 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Connecticut’s Superior Court is where all trial cases take place except those involving probate matters.
-CT Superior Court system is divided into 13 jurisdictional districts, 20 geographical areas, and 12 juvenile districts.
+This court system is divided into 13 jurisdictional districts, 20 geographical areas, and 12 juvenile districts.
 For the most part, criminal and civil cases along with domestic relations matters are heard in district court locations.
-Other types of criminal and civil cases are resolved in geographical area courthouses, and juvenile districts have jurisdiction over cases involving minors.
-The Superior Court is split into four divisions: criminal, civil, housing and family.
+Other types of criminal dockets and civil cases are resolved in geographical area courthouses, and juvenile districts have jurisdiction over cases involving minors.
+These courts are split into four divisions: criminal, civil, housing and family.
 Each division specializes in cases of their area of expertise.

 Connecticut also has stand-alone Probate Courts.
-These courts have jurisdiction over matters of probate including deceased person’s property, adoptions, testamentary trusts, conservatorships, guardianship of minors, the management of estates belonging to children along with the commitment of mentally ill adults to care facilities.
-Probate Courts have one judge that is elected by the public for a four-year term.
+These courts have jurisdiction over matters of probate including deceased person’s property, adoptions, child support, testamentary trusts, conservatorships, guardianship of minors, the management of estates belonging to children along with the commitment of mentally ill adults to care facilities.
+According to court rules, these courts have one judge that is elected by the public for a four-year term.
 Judges must be attorneys to qualify.
-There are 54 Probate Court districts within the state and six Regional Children’s Probate Courts in this state.
-Probate Courts take place in municipal buildings such as town or city halls.
+There are 54 Probate courthouse districts within the state and six Regional Children’s Probate judicial centers in this state.
+These courts take place in municipal buildings such as town or city halls.